 This kit is made from non-toxic material, and if you’d like to introduce your child to renewable energy, solar panels can be purchased separately.

 Watch out world.
-Perfect for a lively young boy, this powered vehicle features three large and stable wheels, to handle most adventurous drivers and sharp, goosebump-inducing turns.
+Perfect for a lively young lass, this powered vehicle features two large and stable wheels, to handle most adventurous drivers and sharp, goosebump-inducing turns.

-Driving at a maximum of 5 miles per hour — 2.5 miles per hour in reverse mode — this fashionable vehicle can drive over grass and even rough grounds with its AWD (all-wheel drive).
-Strong brakes will keep the vehicle under control.
+Driving at a maximum of 4 miles per hour — 2 miles per hour in reverse mode — this fashionable vehicle has functioning headlights and tail lights.
+This vehicle has a maximum of 110-pounds load capacity.

-For comfort, the seat is adjustable, and for safety, it also comes with a seatbelt.
+When fully charged, the battery can last for up to an hour of fun.
 Stylish and sleek, your 7-year-old will be feeling too cool for school with this ride.

 This award-winning terrarium is a great way to introduce your child to nature and plants.
 No stone has been left unturned with this special set, which teaches kids the basics of planting and plant care, with wheatgrass and chia plants.